hcientist/OnlinePythonTutor/unsupported-features.md

 - URL shortening (you should use your own third-party URL shortener service)
 - https iframe embedding with non-Python languages (iframe embed should work for Python if you use `https://` for URL)
 - Standalone application or offline mode (you can download the code and install it yourself but I don't have time to provide tech support for local installations)
-- Python Tutor is meant for desktop/laptop computers, not for mobile devices.
-Some features such as live help mode don't work on mobile devices or tablets.
-The UI also looks too cluttered on small screens.

 Look through these issue trackers for more known bugs and unsupported features:
 - https://github.com/pgbovine/OnlinePythonTutor/issues